stevenfontanella/microlens/README.md

 Moreover, I can't include `Prism` and `Iso` anyway without depending on `profunctors`, which depends on all other Edward's small packages, because they all provide instances for each other's types, because there's a useful type called `Tambara`, and it's important that there are instances like `Profunctor p => Strong (Tambara p)`.
 Like a big, happy family, Edward's packages all hold to each other.

-I don't know why can't Edward just make a separate package called `classes`, where `Profunctor` and `Contravariant` would reside along with their *only* instances people ever use, namely `Profunctor (->)` and `Contravariant (Const a)`, and all nir other packages would just depend on `classes` and provide useful `Tambara` and `Cotambara` instances, and then `microlens` could also depend on `classes` and provide prisms and isos.
+I don't know why Edward can't just make a separate package called `classes`, where `Profunctor` and `Contravariant` would reside along with their *only* instances people ever use, namely `Profunctor (->)` and `Contravariant (Const a)`, and all nir other packages would just depend on `classes` and provide useful `Tambara` and `Cotambara` instances, and then `microlens` could also depend on `classes` and provide prisms and isos.
 There's probably a good reason.
+Or maybe Edward just doesn't want to maintain yet another package, ne's got too many of them already.

 > Splitting `lens` would either lead to orphaned instances or loss of functionality.